RoelofSetsFire/data-processing-1/info/30 Policies.md

 following restrictions, however.

 On the homework solutions you must list any help or hints you have received from others.
-Extensive collaboration (that is, solving the problem set with others) before the group reflection phase is not permitted.
+Extensive collaboration (that is, solving the lab assignments with others) is not permitted.

 You may not submit the same or similar work to this course that you have submitted or will submit to another.
 Nor may you provide or make available